-Figure 10.
+Figure 8.
 Connect the extender access point to a wired root access point

-Number or Icon and Description

-- A root access point that is connected over Ethernet to a network switch. - An extender access point that is connected over a 5 GHz backhaul WiFi connection to the root access point.
-If model WAX610 functions as an extender, it must be powered by a power adapter rather than by PoE.
-(A power adapter is an option that you can purchase.)
-Although model WAX610Y can function as an extender access point, you can power it through PoE only. - A mobile phone with the Insight app or either a computer or a tablet with access to the Insight Cloud portal.
-The Insight app or Insight Cloud portal let you configure and manage the extender access point in the Insight Instant Mesh WiFi network. - A network switch.
-If model WAX610Y functions as a root access point or model WAX610 functions as a root access point without a power adapter, the switch must provide PoE+ to the access point. - 5 A network router that is connected to the Internet. - Broadcast in the 2.4 GHz radio band. - Broadcast in the 5 GHz radio band.
+Number or Icon and Description A root access point that is connected over Ethernet to a network switch.
+2 An extender access point that is connected over a 6 GHz backhaul WiFi connection to the root access point.
+A mobile phone with the Insight app or either a computer or a tablet with access to the Insight Cloud Portal.
+The Insight Cloud Portal or Insight app let you configure and manage the extender access point in the Insight Instant Mesh WiFi network.
+A network switch.
+5 A network router that is connected to the Internet.
+Broadcast in the 2.4 GHz radio band.
+Broadcast in the 5 GHz radio band.
+Sroadcast in the 6 GHz radio band.
+The extender access point can use any band to establish the backhaul connection to

 The extender access point can use any band to establish the backhaul connection to the root access point and the fronthaul connection to WiFi clients.
-However, after the backhaul connection is established, the extender access point automatically switches to the 5 GHz band as the preferred band for its backhaul connection.
-Using the NETGEAR Insight app, you can change the preferred band for the backhaul connection.
+However, after the backhaul connection is established, if both the root access point and the extender access point can support the 6 GHz band, the extender access point automatically switches to the 6 GHz band as the preferred band for its backhaul connection.
+Using the Insight Cloud Portal, you can change the backhaul settings.